 Additionally, we recommend you to install All-in-one WP security plugin to secure WordPress website.

 It is a comprehensive, easy to use, stable and well supported WordPress security plugin that secures a WordPress website by offering unmatched security and firewall features.

 If you run a WordPress website that allows user registration and login then All-in-one WP security plugin can stop brute force attacks and forced login attempts.

-- Update the old software and scripts to the new version – It is highly recommended that you upgrade to the new version of software(s) and scripts running on your server.
+It is highly recommended that you upgrade to the new version of software(s) and scripts running on your server.